Exploring Naples, Italy

 Naples, Italy offers a unique blend of history, culture, cuisine, vibrant street life, stunning views, and artistic treasures that make it an unforgettable destination.
 There are tons of things to see and do in and around Naples and I am making it my 2025 goal to visit a new attraction each week.

-We live in Pozzuoli which is a comune of the Metropolitan City of Naples so I am starting off my weekly adventures by exploring locations closest to our house.
-Take a look below for a brief overview accompanied by photos showcasing my recent activities.
-If you’re a local, I hope this encourages you to venture out and discover more!
+We live in Pozzuoli, which is a comune of the Metropolitan City of Naples so I am starting off my weekly adventures by exploring locations closest to our house.
+Take a look below for a brief overview of the and photos showcasing my recent activities (organized by city/distance from our home).
+If you’re living in the local area, I hope this encourages you to venture out and discover more!

 BACOLI